toringer/home-assistant-thermostat-setback/README.md

    - **Name**: Give it a friendly name (e.g., "Living Room Setback")
    - **Climate Device**: Pick your thermostat (e.g., `climate.living_room_thermostat`)
    - **Schedule Device**: Choose your schedule helper (defines when setback is active)
-   - **Forced Setback Monitoring Sensor**: Optional - use any switch/sensor for manual control forced setback
+   - **Forced Setback Monitoring Sensor**: Optional - monitors any binary sensor or switch to activate forced setback.
+For example, monitor a house mode helper and force setback when vacation mode is active.

 ### Step 2: That's It!